 ● personal data that you provide to us.
 There are several ways in which you may share your personal data with us, for example, you might complete the contact form on our website, or contact us by email, telephone on in person with an enquiry, post on social media sites we run, or make a purchase via our website.
 The personal data that you provide to us may include your name, address, e-mail address, telephone number, financial and credit card information, the username you register when you create an account, and any other details you choose to provide as part of your enquiry.

 ● personal data that we receive from third parties.
 If we work with other businesses or use sub-contractors these parties may collect personal data about you which they will share with us.
 For example, if you purchase our goods via a third party platform (such as Wayfair or Wowcher) they will pass us your name, telephone number, email address and details of your order.
-A full list of the third party platforms whom we currently work with can be found here.

 ● personal data about your use of our website.
 This is technical information and includes details such as your IP address, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, as well as details of how you navigated to our website and where you went when you left, what pages or products you viewed or searched for, page response times download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and any phone number used to call our customer service number.